d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ![Fully convolutional network. ](../img/fcn.svg) :label:`fig_fcn`

 Below, we use a ResNet-18 model pre-trained on the ImageNet data set to extract image features and record the network instance as `pretrained_net`.
-As you can see, the last two layers of the model member variable `features` are the global maximum pooling layer `GlobalAvgPool2D` and example flattening layer `Flatten`.
+As you can see, the last two layers of the model member variable `features` are the global average pooling layer `GlobalAvgPool2D` and example flattening layer `Flatten`.
 The `output` module contains the fully connected layer used for output.
 These layers are not required for a fully convolutional network.

 ```{.python .input  n=5}
 pretrained_net = gluon.model_zoo.vision.resnet18_v2(pretrained=True)